Singapore Delight – Pandan Chiffon Cake

 Description

-This is an ultimate Pandan chiffon cake.
-It is soft, fluffy and full of aromatic Pandan leaf and coconut flavour!
+This is an ultimate pandan chiffon cake.
+It is soft, fluffy and full of aromatic pandan leaf and coconut flavour!
 Pandan leaf and coconut is a perfect combination, it is a MUST try cake!

 Ingredients

-Scale
+Units Scale

 • 5 pcs egg yolks